 Those living with eczema know it can range from being an occasional inconvenience to a constant nuisance.
 While there are a handful of approaches for keeping the condition at bay, we reached out to dermatologist Dan Siegel to highlight natural remedies for eczema that are backed by science.
 First, he explained exactly what eczema is and how to spot it, then he outlined the various ways you can take a natural approach to treating it.

 He describes that those with eczema will likely react more vigorously than the average person would to allergens in the environment.
 If you suspect you might have eczema, one way to tell is if you have itches that turn into rashes.
 As Siegel explains, "Instead of a simple scratch eliminating the itch, the scratch sets a cycle that results in a feedback loop that worsens over time."
 He warns that if you have a family history of eczema, hay fever, or asthma and exhibit rashes, you likely have eczema.
-If this is the case, keep scrolling to read Siegel's natural remedies for eczema.
+Here are Siegel's natural remedies for eczema.

 In short, it's complicated, and consulting a dermatologist is highly recommended.
 "It is not simply taking a plant and swallowing it or rubbing it on," says Siegel.
 "Different parts of plants may have different uses."
-What you can do for a safe, plant-derived approach is seek out a product made of natural ingredients like Kamedis, which contains sustainably sourced plant extracts and natural anti-inflammatories.
+What you can do for a safe, plant-derived approach is seek out a product made of natural ingredients like Kamedis' Eczema Therapy Cream, which contains sustainably sourced plant extracts and natural anti-inflammatories.